IN THIS ISSUE ...

 On Tuesday, Oct.
 18, the series Reading Lives: Readings in Poetry and Prose, sponsored by the Department of English, kicks off at 12:30 p.m.
 Scheduled in the Contemporary Art Gallery, the first readings will feature Writer in Residence Bev Marshall, author of “Right as Rain” and “Hot Fudge Sundae Blues,” and prize-winning poet Alison Pelegrin, author of “Big Muddy River of Stars,” and “Hurricane Party.”

 On Thursday, Oct.
 20, the readings continue with faculty members David Armand and Jack Bedell at 12:45 p.m. in the Contemporary Art Gallery.
 Armand won the 2010 George Garrett Fiction Prize for his first novel The Pugilist’s Wife.
 Bedell is editor of Louisiana Literature and director of Louisiana Literature Press.
-His most recent poetry collections are Come Rain, Come Shine, and Call and Response: Conversations in Verse.
+His most recent poetry collections are Come Rain, Come Shine, and Call and Response: Conversations in Verse

-Also during Fanfare’s third week: The Foreign Film Festival continues on Tuesday, Oct.
+The Foreign Film Festival continues on Tuesday, Oct.
 18, 5:30 p.m., with the Spanish film Mi Querido Tom Mix in the Student Union Theatre.
 The legendary Hollywood cowboy Tom Mix rides out of the silent screen and into the world of a humble provincial family in 1930s Mexico.
 The free film is rated PG-13 and has a running time of 100 minutes.

 Then and Now Lecture features Southeastern History and Political Science faculty member Margaret Gonzalez-Perez who discusses “Religion and Terrorism” on Wednesday, Oct.
 19, at 1 p.m. in Pottle Auditorium.
 In the free lecture, Gonzalez-Perez will discuss how that Islamic radicalism has less of a connection to religion than it does with utilitarian and pragmatic concerns, such as strategic and military tactics.